-Squalene, mostly derived from plants like Olives can also, unfortunately, be extracted from animal sources like sharks helps sooth skin.
-Although the skin-beneficial ingredient has emollient properties it is still light, fast absorbing and quick to dry.
+Squalene, mostly derived from plants like Olives can also, unfortunately, be extracted from animal sources like sharks that helps soothe skin.
+Although the skin-beneficial ingredient has emollient properties it is still light, fast-absorbing, and quick to dry.

-Be on the lookout for certain vitamins, including B5 more commonly known as Panthenol or Pathenoic Acid, that have moisture-binding abilities which help the way the skin looks as well as how it feels.
-The moisturizing Vitamin E is known for its skin nourishing properties but the ingredient also supports other antioxidants like Vitamin C by improving their functionality.
+Be on the lookout for certain vitamins, including B5 more commonly known as Panthenol or Pathenoic Acid, that have moisture-binding abilities that help the way the skin looks as well as how it feels.
+The moisturizing Vitamin E is known for its skin-nourishing properties but the ingredient also supports other antioxidants like Vitamin C by improving their functionality.

 FINE LINES AND WRINKLES